Member Guide

 At CrowdHealth, you’re not alone.

-CrowdHealth is building a Crowd of people like you – savvy, generous, and responsible -- to support one another in accessing and paying for health care.
+CrowdHealth is building a Crowd of people like you – savvy, generous, and responsible -- to support one another in accessing and paying for healthcare.

-Your Care Advocate provides caring, personalized support throughout your health care journey, like finding fairly priced, high-quality care options while guiding you through the administration and logistics of the healthcare system.
+Your Care Advocate provides caring, personalized support throughout your healthcare journey, like finding fairly priced, high-quality care options while guiding you through the administration and logistics of the healthcare system.

 CrowdHealth is Access to Care

-If you’ve already got a favorite doc, that’s great!
-There are no doctor networks to limit you here.
 And, your Membership gets you access to discounted prescription pricing, all at your fingertips through the CrowdHealth mobile app.

 CrowdHealth is Crowdfunding